-A nutritious and varied diet plays a huge role in the life of a leopard gecko.
+A nutritious and varied diet plays a massive role in the life of a leopard gecko.

-Not only does a proper diet go a long way to keep your gecko healthy, but it is also a great way to add enrichment to your pet’s life.
+Not only does a proper diet go a long way to keeping your gecko healthy, but it is also a great way to add enrichment to your pet’s life.

 Hand-feeding your leopard gecko gives you a chance to bond with your pet, and let them chase after crickets allow them to use their hunting instincts.